varad615/name-avatar/README.md

 # Name Avatar

 Most of the time on a platform when you create a account u are asked for a profile picture and we waste most of our time finding a profile picture.
-This project just solve this by setting up a profile picture bu using an api.
+This project just solve this by setting up a profile picture by using an api.

 ## API used